railslove/epics/README.md

 and works with any bank that supports this standard.
 Please ask your bank if they support EBICS and what order types are available.

 Besides EBCIS being a standard, some server implementations are slighty different.
-Is Epics working with your institution?
-Please help us to grow this list of supported banks:
+But most banks use the same EBICS server implementations.
+Commonly used and supported by Epics are:

+* Business-Logics EBICS, Banking-Server
+* Travic Corporate

+Used for example by the following tested institutions:

 * Handelsbank
 * Deutsche Bank
-* Sparkasse Köln Bonn
 * Commerzbank
+* Kreissparkasse Mayen
+* Postbank
+* Sozialbank
+* Sparkassen
+* Volksbanken Raiffeisenbanken
+* Hypo Vereinsbank

+Is Epics working with your institution?
+Please help us to grow this list of supported banks:

 ## Links